The purpose of this page is to address some of the issues involved in the transfer of organic chemistry from Oregon community colleges to OSU.

 Note that the CC organic chemistry sequence still transfers to OSU as CH 331, 332, and CH 337.
 Hence, a chemistry major transfer does not have to take the CH 334-336 sequence at OSU if they have successfully taken and transferred the CC organic chemistry sequence (B grade or higher in CH 241, 242, and 243 or C grade or higher in CH 241, 242, and 243 and a grade for the ACS organic exam corresponding to the 50th percentile or better).
 Also the laboratory portion of the CH 241-243 sequence will usually be considered to provide the laboratory experience in organic chemistry that substitutes for the chemistry major requirement of CH 361 if the student continues in CH 362.
 This "equivalency" will be decided on a case by case basis.
 See the following summary for more information.

-7. Students taking the CC organic chemistry sequence can obtain upper division credit with the procedure outline below.
+7. Students taking the CC organic chemistry sequence can obtain upper division credit with the procedure outlined below.

 Rules and Conditions for Granting Upper Division Credit at OSU for Organic Chemistry Taken at an Oregon Community College